opensearch-project/documentation-website/_security-plugin/configuration/generate-certificates.md

 Follow the steps in [Generate an admin certificate](#generate-an-admin-certificate) with new file names to generate a new certificate for each node and as many client certificates as you need.
 For example, you might generate one client certificate for OpenSearch Dashboards and another for a Python client.
 Each certificate should use its own private key.

 If you generate node certificates and have `plugins.security.ssl.transport.enforce_hostname_verification` set to `true` (default), be sure to specify a common name (CN) for the certificate that matches the hostname of the intended node.
-If you want to use the same node certificate on all nodes (not recommended), set hostname verification to `false`.
+Additionally, we recommend specifying a Subject Alternative Name (SAN) to ensure compliance with [RFC 2818 (HTTP Over TLS)](https://datatracker.ietf.org/doc/html/rfc2818).
+This ensures compatibility with clients that ignore the CN If you want to use the same node certificate on all nodes (not recommended), set hostname verification to `false`.
 For more information, see [Configure TLS certificates]({{site.url}}{{site.baseurl}}/security-plugin/configuration/tls#advanced-hostname-verification-and-dns-lookup).

 ## Sample script